guanghechen/node-scaffolds/README.md

 :------------------------------------:|:--------------------------
 [@guanghechen/commander][]            | A wrapper of commander.js with some utilities.
 [@guanghechen/eslint-config][]        | Preset eslint configs for node.js/javascript/react/typescript project.
-[@guanghechen/helper-file]            | Utilities for handling files, such as split big file or merge multiple small files.
+[@guanghechen/fs]                     | Utilities for handling files, such as split big file or merge multiple small files.
 [@guanghechen/helper-jest][]          | A collection of utility functions for jest tests.
 [@guanghechen/helper-npm][]           | Utilities for handling npm repo and `package.json`.
 [@guanghechen/jest-config][]          | Basic jest configs for typescript monorepo [@guanghechen/mini-copy][]            | Access system clipboard (also support to share clipboard in wsl with windows).
 [@guanghechen/postcss-modules-dts][]  | Generate `*.d.ts` files for style files (such as css, stylus and etc) [@guanghechen/rollup-config][]        | Rollup config for bundle typescript project.
-[@guanghechen/rollup-config-cli][]    | Rollup configs for bundle typescript cli project.
 [@guanghechen/rollup-plugin-copy][]   | Rollup plugins to copy files and folds (glob supported) [@guanghechen/tool-file][]            | A cli tool to split / merge big file.
 [@guanghechen/tool-mini-copy][]       | "A cli tool to copy / paste with system clipboard or customized fake clipboard (file).